CRUTCHES 4 AFRICA

 There are many great places to collect crutches and mobility devices.
 Any place where people gather on a regular basis, such as:

-• Schools, fire stations, donation centers, and rehabilitation facilities
+• Schools, fire stations, grocery stores, and rehabilitation facilities

-• Spas, gyms, yoga studios, and Pilates locations
+• Spas, gyms, yoga studios, and Pilates locations, rehab centers and adult housing communities.

 • Rotary Clubs, Lions Clubs, Optimist Clubs, Girl Scouts, Boy Scouts, Awana, etc.